bdpennington/tooling-1-slides/slides.md

   - 'prepare' is run after install
     - used for husky
-  - 'prepublishOnly' Runs BEFORE the package is prepared and packed, ONLY on npm publish -->
+  - 'prepublishOnly' Runs BEFORE the package is prepared and packed, ONLY on npm publish

+Talk about pre-commit hooks for linting/formatting to ensure code quality -->

 ---